11 Perspective Taking Examples for Emotional Intelligence

 When one parent declares, “No sleepovers,” the other hears, “You don’t trust me.”
 Anger follows, and a power struggle ensues.

-The discussion changes from criticising to contrasting ideals when perspective taking indicates that you may be attempting to lower risk in different ways.
+The discussion shifts from criticizing to contrasting ideals when perspective-taking suggests you may be attempting to lower risk in different ways.

 4) How do you use perspective taking when you feel emotionally ignored?